renaissance-publishing/renaissance/content/chapters/21-races.md

     head, long tail, powerful limbs, tough scales and sharp claws of Dragons.

+> **Chandra** [Drake, Social General, our host]: Well, since we're assembled at my manor, I suppose it's only fair we discuss my kind first.
+>
+> **Trac** [Commonwealth soldier, Gnoll]: So long as the drinks keep coming.
+>
+> **River**: What should we discuss?
+Obviously, military prowess would put a shine on your scales.
+>
+> **Chandra**: Swordsmanship, too.
+But We were made for it.
+At least our court and cities we made ourselves.
+And our membership in the commonwealth has only made us better.

 #### Drake Vitals

 - Old Age: 100 Years